swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 Several year later she  came to my establishment, Not having followed very closely a natural hygiene  way of eating, she had put on all the weight she had lost, and more. !

 Thus, she followed a  15 day fast at my home with some difficulty, for her enthusiasm&nbsp; had  waned.
 Indeed the experience of fasting was not new to her, and although she  was fully convinced of its usefulness, she had lost her courage and sense of  wonder.
-In fact, the imagination is only captivated by the unknown, and she  lacked fervour.</p>
+In fact, the imagination is only captivated by the unknown, and she  lacked fervour.

-    <p>62</p>
+    62

-    <p>The third time she  came to me to lose weight, she totally refused to fast.
+    The third time she  came to me to lose weight, she totally refused to fast.
 I therefore put her on  a diet&nbsp; more frugal than that I have described below.

 She lost weight, and  after 2 weeks, what was due to happen happened; one of nature’s miracles : she  lost all sensation of hunger, and even felt a little nauseous and  disgusted&nbsp; by food.
 At this point she, herself, asked to fast.
 She  followed her instinct and took notice of her body’s reactions.
 Nature directed  her superbly.